 In larger erythema multiforme, one or more mucous membranes are usually affected, most often the oral mucosa:

-- Less commonly floor of the mouth, palate, gums.
+- Less naturally floor of the mouth, palate, and gums.

 Other affected mucosal sites may include:

 - Anus and genitals

 Mucosal lesions consist of swelling and redness with blistering.